kevinlindstrom/E_Field_Animations/README.md

 $\pm\hat{\mathbf{y}}$ directions.
 There are multiple buttons that affect the simulation, some changes need the sweep to repeat to go into effect.
 The total fields change over the first sweep until they rest at their net values.
+A stand-alone executable `animate.exe` runs the simulation without the need to install anything!

 Given the choice of the window size, the field in the $\pm\hat{\mathbf{x}}$ directions may not fully go to zero if the coordinates swept over are not symmetric about the $y$ axis (I hope to